Refining the Complexity Landscape of Speed Scaling: Hardness and Algorithms: Towards a Combinatorial Algorithm for FE-ID**-C

 \begin{definition} Let $\sigma$ be a schedule with construction~\((\sigma^0,\dots,\sigma^T)\).
 A step~\(\tau\) follows the~\emph{\((\kappa-\Delta)\)-rule} if for all~\(j\in\{1,\dots,n\}\) we have

 If all steps follow the~\((\kappa-\Delta)\)-rule, then we say the construction follows the~\((\kappa-\Delta)\)-rule. \end{definition}

-By Corollary \ref{cor:kappa_delta_balance}, a construction of an optimal schedule cannot end after step~\(\tau\) if there is a job~\(j\) with ~\(\kappa_j(\sigma^\tau)-\Delta_j>0(\tau)\).
+By Corollary \ref{cor:kappa_delta_balance}, a construction of an optimal schedule cannot end after step~\(\tau\) if there is a job~\(j\) with~\(\kappa_j(\sigma^\tau)-\Delta_j(\sigma^\tau)>0\).
 However, it is not clear whether we should speed up jobs with~\(\kappa_j-\Delta_j=0\).
 To better compare different constructions, we may assume the following:

 \begin{observation} Let~\(\sigma\) be an optimal schedule.
-Then w.l.o.g. we have that~\(\kappa_j(\sigma)-\Delta_j(\sigma)\leq 0\) and~\(\kappa^+_j(\sigma)-\Delta^+_j(\sigma)> 0\) for all~\(j\in\{1,\dots,n\}\). \end{observation} \begin{proof} By Corollary \ref{cor:kappa_delta_balance}, we know that for an optimal schedule~\(\sigma\), we have~\(\kappa_j(\sigma)-\Delta_j(\sigma)\leq 0\) and~\(\kappa^+_j(\sigma)-\Delta^+_j(\sigma)\geq 0\) for all~\(j\in\{1,\dots,n\}\).
+Then w.l.o.g.\ we have that~\(\kappa_j(\sigma)-\Delta_j(\sigma)\leq 0\) and~\(\kappa^+_j(\sigma)-\Delta^+_j(\sigma)> 0\) for all~\(j\in\{1,\dots,n\}\). \end{observation} \begin{proof} By Corollary \ref{cor:kappa_delta_balance}, we know that for an optimal schedule~\(\sigma\), we have~\(\kappa_j(\sigma)-\Delta_j(\sigma)\leq 0\) and~\(\kappa^+_j(\sigma)-\Delta^+_j(\sigma)\geq 0\) for all~\(j\in\{1,\dots,n\}\).
 Suppose~\(\kappa^+_j(\sigma)-\Delta^+_j(\sigma)= 0\) for some job~\(j\).
 Then by Observation \ref{obs:affection} and Lemma \ref{lemma:delta}, there is an~\(\varepsilon>0\) such that~\(\Obj(\sigma)= \Obj(\sigma_j^{+\varepsilon})\).
 Furthermore, if we choose~\(\varepsilon\) large enough, then~\(\kappa^+_j(\sigma_j^{+\varepsilon})-\Delta^+_j(\sigma_j^{+\varepsilon})> 0\).
 Hence,~\(\sigma^{+\varepsilon}_j\) yields a new optimal schedule, where~\(\kappa^+_j(\sigma_j^{+\varepsilon})-\Delta^+_j(\sigma_j^{+\varepsilon})> 0\). \end{proof}

-To prove the correctness of Algorithm \ref{alg:kappa_delta}, we first prove the following: If we have a schedule with a construction that does not follow the~\((\kappa-\Delta)\)-rule, then we can find two jobs, where slowing down one job and speeding up the other leads to an improvement in the objective value.
-Hence, such a schedule can never be optimal.
-To be more specific: the job we speed up will be one that would have adhered to~\((\kappa-\Delta)\)-rule in a construction step where a violation occurred.
-The main challenge lies in identifying the two jobs for this exchange, and quantifying the change in the objective.
+To prove the correctness of Algorithm \ref{alg:kappa_delta}, we first prove the following: If we have a schedule with a construction that does not follow the~\((\kappa-\Delta)\)-rule, then we can find two jobs where slowing down one job and speeding up the other leads to an improvement in the objective value.
+Thus, such a schedule can never be optimal.
+To be more specific: the job we speed up will be one that would have adhered to the~\((\kappa-\Delta)\)-rule in a construction step where a violation occurred.
+The main challenge lies in identifying the job that should be slowed down in this exchange.
 Hence, we introduce the following lemma.